violetwtf/Necessities/README.md

 * adventure
 * spectator

-`*`, when used in place of players, refers to all players.
+The character `*`, when used in place of players, refers to all players.

 ## Releases
 Releases won't be built until 1.0.0, but you can build this yourself!
 See [Building](#building).